obrassard/HomeSentry/README.md

 The NodeJS server is built with TypeScript, Express.JS.
 We use Passport.JS + MongoDB as our authentication system and SocketIO to exchange real time data between every user's devices (cameras) and the dashboard.

 On mobile side we are using WebRTC to access the devices' camera stream and to link it to the dashboard.
-Every camera stream is distributed by a peer to peer connection with the web dashboard when it become active.
-This ensures the streams privacy and reduce video latency.
+Every camera stream is distributed by a peer to peer connection with the web dashboard when it becomes active.
+This ensures the streams privacy and reduces video latency.
 We used Peer.JS and SocketIO to implement this mecanism.

 Just like the mobile client, the web dashboard is built with Angular and frontend libraries such as Bootstrap or feather-icons.